 Aside from pain reduction, the endorphins also play an important role in feelings of euphoria.
 High levels of endorphin is associated to reduction of pain and less negative effects of stress.

-How to Naturally Boost Endorphin Levels
+How to Naturally Boost Endorphin Levels and improve your mood

 There are certain foods that can naturally boost the endorphin levels.
 These include chocolates and chili peppers.
 This is the reason why a lot of people associate chocolate to feeling good or why they’re craving for it when they’re stressed.